About Me

 Experience:

 Megan has been around horses her whole life, had a pony on loan from a young age into her teenage years, and took weekly lessons at her local riding stables until she was old enough to sit her first equine related exams (TRSS) in 2008 in horse care and riding.
 She worked her way up through the levels while she was at school, attending local shows, and competing on borrowed ponies, all while devoting her free time to expanding her knowledge and skills around horses.
 She graduated with a Diploma in Equine Studies and her first coaching qualification from Scotland’s Rural University College in 2016, and went on to work with children and adults in a busy equestrian center in Scotland as a full time employee.
 This job involved all yard duties, coaching clients, taking out treks and the opportunity to compete.
-She has also undertaken work experience on a showjumping stud in Ayrshire.
+She has also undertaken work on a showjumping stud in Ayrshire.

 After this, in order to help as many people and horses as she could, she decided to go self-employed and since 2018 has been running Megan Simpson Equestrian as a freelance business.
 She originally offered backing and starting services, freelance coaching, and schooling/training of a range of horses from youngsters to those with behavioural issues.
 From 2014 to 2020, she was a volunteer at Equine Rehabilitation and Re-homing (Senior Volunteer Rider and Trainer), backing, starting, schooling (on the flat and over fences), and re-training horses with behavioural issues.